 - Don't leave LIPO batteries unattended during the charge process

 With that in mind, don't be scared, If you take some precautions, you shouldn't have any problems.

 If you choose LIPO batteries, bear in mind that the battery space is limited, and a full RC lipo 2S or 3S battery won't fit.
 You'll need to use a "shorty" version or one with less mAh.
 The higher the mAh, the longer it will last, but we don't need long run times for this project.
 In addition to the battery, you'll need LIPO balancer/charger, as LIPO batteries have to be balanced.
 I recommend 2S 7,4v batteries but it depends on the ESC you use.
-With the one I recommend, I use this one and this one.
+With the one I recommend, I use this one and this one or (this one).
 Both work really good and I haven't had problems so far, just follow the instructions carefully!
 You'll also need a T-plug to JST adapter (choose model A) if you're using the ESC I suggest.

 To charge them, I use an old LIPO charger that I already had, but seeing the comments, I think this IMAX B6 with this power adapter (IMPORTANT, you'll need both) seems good value for the money (haven't personally tried them though).
 Another option is this one that does not require an external power adapter.